Neural Collaborative Filtering¶

 &items

-, the scalar product is then taken of these two matrices and output is fed into the linear layer - The right side of the figure shows the
+, the element wise product is then taken for the user and item vectors and output is fed into the linear layer - The right side of the figure shows the

 MLP